-The U.S. Dollar as we know it didn’t actually exist until 1913, under the Federal Reserve Act of 1913, which created the Federal Reserve.
-The new central bank was created to set monetary policy and stabilize the U.S. currency, which had been issued based on banknotes issued by a number of individual banks.
+The new central bank was created to set monetary policy and stabilize the U.S. currency, which had been issued based on bank notes issued by a number of individual banks.

-Other historians maintain that global trade, especially international debt offerings, were denominated equally in Dollars and Pounds until 1929.
-They even point to data that shows the British Pound was regaining ground on the Dollar as the currency of choice for international trade up until 1939.
-Then World War Two began.
+Other historians maintain that global trade, especially international debt offerings, were denominated equally in dollars and Pounds until 1929.
+They even point to data that shows the British Pound was regaining ground on the dollar as the currency of choice for international trade up until 1939.
+Then World War II began.

-• The countries who signed the agreement promised that their central banks would establish fixed exchange rates between their own currencies and the U.S. Dollar.
-If their currency weakened, their central bank would buy up the currency until its value stabilized relative to the Dollar.
-On the other hand, if the country’s currency grew too strong compared with the Dollar, their central bank would issue more currency until the price fell and the relationship with the Dollar returned to normal.
+• The countries who signed the agreement promised that their central banks would establish fixed exchange rates between their own currencies and the U.S. dollar.
+If their currency weakened, their central bank would buy up the currency until its value stabilized relative to the dollar.

 • Those countries also promised not to lower their currencies to goose trade.
 But it allowed them to take steps to increase or decrease the value of their currencies for other reasons, like stabilizing their economy, or to help with post-war rebuilding.